asplake/agendashift-open/framework/models-sources-inspirations.md

 [![Working at the intersection image][models_sources_inspirations.image]][models_sources_inspirations]

-Unless otherwise specified, ‘chapters’ below refer to the Agendashift book, *[Agendashift: Outcome-oriented change and continuous transformation]* (2018); its [recommended reading page][agendashift__recommended_reading] is organised by chapter.
+Unless otherwise specified, ‘chapters’ below refer to the Agendashift book, *[Agendashift: Outcome-oriented change and continuous transformation]* (2nd edition 2021); its [recommended reading page][agendashift_2nd_edition__recommended_reading] is organised by chapter.

 *[Right to Left: The digital leader’s guide to Lean and Agile]* (2019, audiobook 2020) has its own [recommended reading page][right_to_left__recommended_reading] also.